d13r/laravel-breadcrumbs/README.md

 ### There's a new version of Laravel - can you add support for it?

-If/when someone [submits a pull request](#contributing) I will.
-(Otherwise it won't be until I decide to upgrade my own applications.)
+Yes - if/when (1) someone [submits a pull request](#contributing) to add it, or (2) I decide to upgrade my own applications - whichever comes first.
+(In practice it's usually the former because I don't generally upgrade on day 1.)

 ### Why is there no Breadcrumbs::resource() method?